quixio/quix-docs/docs/create/fork-project.md

     09:26 And you can see kind of our pipeline is almost ready to go, but what we're going to need to do is we're going to need to sync this environment up.

-    09:39 So what's, what this is really saying is that what we're seeing in quicks at the moment is different to what we have in the repository that this is connected to.
+    09:39 So what's, what this is really saying is that what we're seeing in Quix at the moment is different to what we have in the repository that this is connected to.

     09:56 So we need to sync it up.
 We need to synchronize and make them the same and we can just do that by clicking the sync button and this is going to, I mean this is covered in other documentation, but essentially this is going to bring in the configuration.